nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/basics/parameter_types.md

 hyphens.
 Every command-line argument that follows a scenario command in the form of `<name>=<value>` is a parameter to that command.

-Activity parameters can be provided by the nosqlbench core runtime or they can be provided by the activity type.
-All of the params are usable to configure an activity together.
+Activity parameters can be provided by the core runtime or they can be provided by the activity type.
 It's not important where they are provided from so long as you know what they do for your workloads, how to configure them, and where to find the docs.
+Core parameters are documented

-*Core* Activity Parameters are those provided by the core runtime.
+*Core* Parameters are those provided by the core runtime.
 They are part of the core API and used by every activity type.
 Core activity params include type*, *alias*, and *threads*, for example.
 These parameters are explained individually under the next section.

-*Custom* Activity Parameters are those provided by an activity type.
+*Driver* Parameters are those provided by an activity type.
 These parameters are documented for each activity type.
 You can see them by running `nosqlbench help <activity type>`.

-Activity type parameters may be dynamic. *Dynamic* Activity Parameters are parameters which may be changed while an activity is running.
+Driver parameters may be dynamic. *Dynamic* Activity Parameters are parameters which may be changed while an activity is running.
 This means that scenario scripting logic may change some variables while an activity is running, and that the runtime should dynamically adjust to match.
 Dynamic parameters are mainly used in more advanced scripting scenarios.

 Parameters that are dynamic should be documented as such in the respective activity type's help page.